 Description Number of logical play channels in the given configuration.
-Values On XT3 6U: 0-6 (Spotbox), 1-6 (LSM) On XT3 4U: 0-4 (Spotbox), 1-3 (LSM) See section "About Supported Configurations" on page 48 for more information on number of record channels and on supported configurations.
+Values The number of supported channels depends on the chassis, and the mode: on XT3 6U and XT3 4U: 0-6 (Spotbox), 1-6 (LSM) See section "About Supported Configurations" on page 50 for more information on number of record channels and on supported configurations.